pongib/365DaysOfLearning/README.md

 * Avoid hotspot.

 **Thoughts**: It my first day for working after long holiday.
 And found a lot of interrupt so I cannot focus on topic long enough.
 So I must make an easy environtment to learn.

+## Day 6: Jan 7, 2020

+**TIL**: Do hand on for cloud Spanner and review all learned topic read everything via dossier.
+Try to quiz that I passed found out that I can't remember that question and it good for test my understanding again without memorize form last quiz, It pure understanding.
+I will take it again after 3, 7, 14 days.

+**Thoughts**: It good for review conetent and take quiz again it make more clear understanding and make my memorize strong for recall those topic.